Song

 How much money does Crazy in Love make?

-Crazy in Love by Beyonce is modeled at $550K-$1.7M/year per year on the artist side, with gross track revenue and ownership context separated below.
+Crazy in Love by Beyonce is estimated at $550K-$1.7M/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: Crazy in Love is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.